Cloud Secure Edge (CSE) Licenses

 1. On the Home page of the Cloud Secure Edge (CSE) Command Center, select the Licenses tab.

-2. To grant a licenses to a user, either select Licenses in Use (under either the SIA or SPA Licenses plan), and then select a specific user or navigate from Directory > Users, select a user that you want to grant a licenses to, and then select the Licenses edit button.
+2. To grant a licenses to a user, either select Licenses in Use (under either the SIA or SPA Licenses plan) and then select a specific user, or navigate from Directory > Users, select a user that you want to grant a license to, and then select the Licenses edit button.

 3. An Edit Licenses module will pop up: choose whether to grant your user an SIA License or an SPA License.